SS Antilles (1906)

-SS Antilles was an American passenger-cargo ship launched in 1906.
-Chartered by the U.S. Army in 1917 for use as a troop transport ship, Antilles was sunk by a German U-boat on 17 October 1917, resulting in the loss of 67 lives.
-At the time of its destruction the Antilles sinking represented the largest single greatest loss of American lives to that point in World War I.
+SS Antilles was a US passenger-cargo ship launched in 1906.
+Chartered by the United States Army in 1917 for use as a troop transport, Antilles was sunk by a German U-boat on October 17, 1917, resulting in the loss of 67 lives.
+At the time of its sinking Antilles was the largest single largest loss of US lives to that point in World War I.